ahmedabb104/Sudoku-Game-and-Solver/README.md

 # Sudoku Game and Solver
-Play sudoku using a GUI, and also solve it instantly
+Play sudoku using a GUI.
+Also solve instantly, thanks to a backtracking algorithm
 ***
 ### How To Run
 If you have pygame installed: Run GUI.py or GUI.exe